massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 <a name="alt"></a>
-### ➤➤ Does the image have a role to convey content in the component?
+### ➤➤ In this component, does the image convey information (in other words, is it more than decorative)?

 **➣ Yes:** The image has its unique information which is necessary to understand the page/section content.